Greensburg, Pennsylvania: Airports

 Air service is available at the Pittsburgh International Airport and the Arnold Palmer Regional Airport east of Greensburg in nearby Latrobe.

 Rail

-The city has Amtrak rail service at the restored Train Station, as well as freight rail operator Norfolk Southern and an independent shortline railroad connecting coal mines and businesses located south of the city to the Norfolk Southern line just west of Greensburg.
+The city has Amtrak rail service at the restored Greensburg station, as well as freight rail operator Norfolk Southern and an independent shortline railroad connecting coal mines and businesses located south of the city to the Norfolk Southern line just west of Greensburg.

 Bicycling

 Greensburg is bike-friendly as it offers the Five Star Trail, which begins at Lynch Field and ends south of the city in Armbrust.

 Infrastructure

 Utilities

 Electricity for Greensburg and a large portion of Westmoreland County is supplied by West Penn Power, a division of FirstEnergy.
 In addition, natural gas is widely used in the area due to large reserves existing throughout the region.
 Service is provided by Peoples Natural Gas Company and Columbia Natural Gas Company.

 Water utility service is provided by the Municipal Authority of Westmoreland County (MAWC).
 Waste collection and sewage utilities are provided by Advanced Disposal and the Greater Greensburg Sewage Authority, respectively.